-Status of hard coal
+Status of hard coal mining

 The post-war economic boom in Germany (Wirtschaftswunder) was fuelled by hard coal mined in the states of North Rhine-Westphalia and the Saarland, which powered the industries of West Germany.
-But hard coal has since lost its competitive edge: Of the 83 billion tonnes of hard coal still in the ground, 36 million tonnes are considered minable, but their extremely deep and complicated geological location makes mining too costly to compete on the world market (the average cost for mining one tonne of hard coal in Germany is 180 euros; the average price for imported hard coal was 79 euros per tonne in 2013).
+But hard coal has since lost its competitive edge: Of the 83 billion tonnes of hard coal still in the ground, 36 million tonnes are considered mineable, but their extremely deep and complicated geological location makes mining too costly to compete on the world market (the average cost for mining one tonne of hard coal in Germany is 180 euros; the average price for imported hard coal was 68 euros per tonne in 2015).

 Only a fraction of hard coal used in German power stations is mined locally.
-Instead, coal is imported from Russia (29.3 percent), Columbia (21.2 percent), the United States (20.3 per cent), Australia, South Africa and Poland.
-In 2013, imports of hard coal increased by 15.2 percent compared to 2012.
+Instead, coal is imported from Russia (34.1%), the United States (16.5%), Australia (16.1%) and Columbia (15.8%), followed by Poland and South Africa (2016 data).

-Status of lignite
+Status of lignite (brown coal) mining

-Germany has been the largest lignite producer in the world since the beginning of industrial lignite mining.
-It still is, followed by Australia, Russia and the United States.
-Lignite (also called brown or soft coal), mined in Eastern-German Lusatia (Lausitz) and Saxony-Anhalt, was indispensable for the industries of the former German Democratic Republic (GDR, East Germany).
-Ninety villages were lost to mining expansion in Lusatia alone.
+Lignite mined in eastern German Lusatia (Lausitz) and Saxony-Anhalt was indispensable for the industries of the former German Democratic Republic (GDR, or East Germany).
+136 villages were lost to mining expansion in Lusatia alone.
 After reunification in 1990, many mines and power stations were closed within a few years as they were not profitable anymore.